Knight Rider season 3

-The third season of Knight Rider, an American television series, began September 30, 1984, and ended on May 5, 1985.
+The third season of Knight Rider, an American television series that ran from Sept 26, 1982 to Apr 4, 1986, began September 30, 1984, and ended on May 5, 1985.
 It aired on NBC.
 The region 1 DVD was released on January 31, 2006.

 KITT's dashboard was redesigned, and he gained some new abilities.
 Patricia McPherson returned as Bonnie Barstow, and would remain until the end of the series.

 Michael and Devon had also become close friends as well as associates by this point, trusting one another enough to work and conspire in secret together without notifying KITT or Bonnie ("Knight in Disgrace").

 KITT's renegade prototype KARR resurfaced in the episode "K.I.T.T. vs. K.A.R.R".
 A new voice actor, Paul Frees, replaced KARR's original voice actor, Peter Cullen.